Fletcher Granite Company

-Fletcher Granite Company was a granite quarrying company that opened in 1881 in Westford, Massachusetts, and ceased operations in 2010.
-The company was known for its famed Milford pink granite from Milford, Massachusetts, and also owned a granite quarry in Milford, New Hampshire, fifty miles to the north.
+Fletcher Granite Company is a granite curb fabricator and quarrying company that opened in 1881 in Westford, Massachusetts, and temporarily ceased operations in 2010.
+The company was once known for its famed Milford pink granite from Milford, Massachusetts, and also owned a granite quarry in Milford, New Hampshire, fifty miles to the north.
+They still operate the Chelmsford granite quarry adjacent to the mill, which has been in continuous use since 1881.